Learn SPSS Linear Regression in my Online Class

-Summary for short attention spans: companies operate as if customers have a rational, objective, transactional view of their interactions with businesses – when in fact those customers are experiencing the interaction as if it were human-to-human, a relationship between two people, due to the inexorable wiring of the brain.
+TLDR – Summary for short attention spans: companies operate as if customers have a rational, objective, transactional view of their interactions with businesses – when in fact those customers are experiencing the interaction as if it were human-to-human, a relationship between two people, due to the inexorable wiring of the brain.
 The result is failing to gain competitive advantage and loyalty, due to ignorance of psychological factors.
-How businesses choose to use technology often furthers customer alienation, largely due to poor implementation decisions.
+How businesses choose to use technology often creates or furthers customer alienation, largely due to poor implementation decisions.
 All of the aforementioned can quite easily be remedied, but may best be addressed by conducting consumer research.

 How does the human mind process communications, policies, and procedures of companies they do business with?

 Humans evolved to interact with other humans, and these are the only type of relationships our brains are calibrated to understand.
 Companies assume their customers interact with them as a “business” or “enterprise”, but they do not and can not process this relationship any way other than a human-to-human interaction.
 Superficially and rationally, we are aware that companies are not the same as individuals, but our feelings toward the company are driven more by the social processing of our experience as if it was with another individual.
 This is similar to other modern experiences for which we are not evolutionarily prepared, like abundances of food.
 We eat like starvation is a constant threat, and relate to businesses as we would a person.
 Both are mostly inescapable.

 But most companies are concerned if not obsessed with ratings of service, satisfaction, trust, engagement, ethics, and becoming social media superstars, so what are they not doing?

 These are all quite valuable, but also live in the same realm.
 They ask how good a company is at being a company.
 Even social media success means more follows and likes, but not underlying feelings of being friends with a meaningful relationship.
 Another commonality for the entire above list is that they are mostly about avoiding performance failure.
 Satisfaction is a rather simplistic rating that indicates the success of recent transactions and service, but little about deeper loyalty and connectedness to the organization.

 In addition, as with our circle of friends, ratings of quality wouldn’t be how we approach choosing who we spend time with.
 Good attributes in a friend are rendered nearly irrelevant if the same person also is abusive, dismissive, or cold toward us.
 We choose to spend time with those that care about us, we’ve had positive interactions with, and we most enjoy being around.
 This is often despite their flaws.